Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Results

 where BS denotes the broken-symmetry state and HS denotes the high-spin state.
 The BS state is obtained by specifying a broken-symmetry unrestricted Hartree-Fock state as the pretraining target~\cite{lykos1963discussion}.
 As shown in \cref{fig:fes}b, the $\langle S^2\rangle$ results for the two states are respectively 4.12 and 30.03, consistent with theoretical predictions and confirming their identification as BS and HS states.
 The derived constant $J$ ($221\text{cm}^{-1}$) agrees well with both experimental measurements and high-level theoretical methods, including DMRG and CCSD(T)~\cite{sharma2014low, schurkus2020theoretical}, as shown in \cref{fig:fes}c.
 This underscores the capacity of NNQMC with PH to deliver quantitative insights into magnetic interactions in strongly correlated systems.

 To further demonstrate NNQMC with PH on more challenging systems, we simulate the HS states of cubane-type cluster $[\text{Fe}_4 \text{S}_4 (\text{SCH}_3)_4]$.
-The calculated spin structure is shown in \cref{fig:fes}e.
+This cluster has 268 total electrons and 148 valence electrons, which was previously beyond the reach of NNQMC methods.
+The spin structure from our PH calculation is shown in \cref{fig:fes}e.
 The spin correlation between the iron sites $\left<S_i S_j\right>$ ranges from $3.1$ to $3.8$, indicating ferromagnetic.
 On each iron site, the local spin squared $S^{2}_{i}\approx6.5$ and the local spin along z-axis $S^{z}_{i}\approx1.9$, suggesting uniform spin distribution across the Fe atoms.
 Empirically, a simple model to describe the HS state of $[\text{Fe}_4 \text{S}_4 (\text{SCH}_3)_4]$ is the Heisenberg model.
-Here we find that it indeed predict qualitatively correct results, but quantivative discrepancies arise from the model's neglect of charge/spin transfer effects (see further details in Supplementary Note 7).
+Here we find that it indeed predict qualitatively correct results, but quantivative discrepancies arise from the model's neglect of charge/spin transfer effects (see further details in Supplementary Note 9).
 Our ab initio calculations can better capture the magnetic behavior, as similarly discussed in \citet{sharma2014low}.

 This cubane-type cluster also serves as a good showcase of the integration between neural network-based DMC and PH, which offers advantages such as straightforward implementation and being free of locality errors \cite{bennett2022high, ichibha2023locality}.
 We employ fixed-node DMC following 500,000 iterations of VMC training process, a reasonable number given this system’s large size and strong correlation.
 As shown in \cref{fig:fes}f, the VMC training process is stable with small fluctuations, after which we obtain a HS state with a physically meaningful spin distribution on the iron sites, as previously discussed.
 In light of prior studies \cite{ren2023towards}, we expect that the neural network wavefunction here provides an accurate nodal surface that enables DMC to approach the ground state of this challenging system, with a variational energy approximately 50 mHa lower than VMC.